Dealing with pests

 Don’t leave old furniture, mattresses or other rubbish in your garden.
 These make a great place for mice and rats to nest.

 Ask your local Council to collect bulky household waste or take this to the tip yourself.
-Try to keep your garden tidy too.
-An overgrown garden provides a good home for mice and rats.
+Try to keep your garden tidy too as an overgrown garden provides a good home for mice and rats.

 Get advice about pests and vermin

 You can also ask your local Council’s Environmental Health Department for advice on how to deal with pests and vermin.
-They may provide a pest control or pest identification service.
 Most Councils charge for these services but fees may be reduced for people who claim benefits.

-A private pest control company can deal with your pest and vermin problem.
-Their fees will probably be higher than a Council’s fees.
+A private pest control company can deal with your pest and vermin problem however their fees will probably be higher than a Council’s.

 Tips to deal with common pests